torvalds/linux/Documentation/filesystems/erofs.rst

 domain_id=%s           Specify a trusted domain ID for fscache mode so that
-                       different images with the same blobs, identified by blob IDs, can share storage within the same trusted domain. fsoffset=%llu          Specify block-aligned filesystem offset for the primary device.
+                       different images with the same blobs, identified by blob IDs, can share storage within the same trusted domain.
+                       Also used for different filesystems with inode page sharing enabled to share page cache within the trusted domain. fsoffset=%llu          Specify block-aligned filesystem offset for the primary device. inode_share            Enable inode page sharing for this filesystem.
+Inodes with identical content within the same domain ID can share the page cache.
 ===================    =========================================================

 Sysfs Entries